Quick CV Dropoff

 Benefits are one of the key ways for you to distinguish yourself without increasing salaries.
 Job seekers in the non-profit sector generally expect better benefits.
 Some things to consider mentioning include:

 Flexible working has always scored highly in terms of employees’ motivations for moving roles.
 More organisations are planning for how to adopt flexible working practices into their ongoing HR policies, to stand out from other employers, you might want to think about full-time flexibility and whether that suits you.
 We anticipate that most organisations will adopt a hybrid model going forward – this is great, but still anchors the candidate to a specific geographical location.
-True flexibility – working from home as the norm with working patterns to suit the candidate will help you stand out from others, attract candidates from a much broader geography, and also open the door to more diverse pool of candidates.
+True flexibility – working from home as the norm with working patterns to suit the candidate will help you stand out from others, attract candidates from a much broader geography, and also open the door to a more diverse pool of candidates.

 While some organisations have a fixed benefits package, others are willing to negotiate with key employees to get them on board.
-Make sure you know if this is an option prior to interview, as offering them better benefits can head off rejections based on salary from the outset.
+Make sure you know if this is an option prior to the interview, as offering them better benefits can head off rejections based on salary from the outset.

 While all good interviewees should have done their research into your organisation’s performance, they may not be aware of your track record as an employer.
 Look for opportunities during the interview to talk about your organisation’s reputation as an employer and show them why you have this reputation.